radicalbear/rad_style/README.md

 # Rad-Style

 This gem is meant to simplify the task of managing multiple rubocop.yml files throughout a project suite.
-It may be included in each project's .rubocop.yml file, as is described below, and that will ensure all the repos have the same set of cops, so your code looks ___fresh to death___.
+It may be included in each project's .rubocop.yml file, as is described below, and that will ensure all the repos have the same set of cops, so your code looks ___raaad___.

 ## Installation